stevenleeg/gobb/README.md

 GoBB is getting better by the day, so hopefully it'll be ready to graduate from the alpha stage of development soon.

-A demo of GoBB is up and running [here](http://gobb.stevegattuso.me/).
-Try it out!

 ![Screenshot](http://imgur.com/JFSzskx.png)

 ## Installation